 Exploratory analysis of expression data

-November 1st and 8th - Although we’re all here to find key genes and transcripts involved in our favorite biological process, it’s critical to first take a gene agnostic approach to explore the structure of our entire dataset.
+Sept 26th — This class will meet in Hill 301.
+Although we’re all here to find key genes and transcripts involved in our favorite biological process, it’s critical to first take a gene agnostic approach to explore the structure of our entire dataset.
 To do this we’ll use Principle Component Analysis (PCA) to reduce the dimensionality of our data and try to identify the variables (sex, age, treatment, etc) that have the strongest influence over the transcriptional landscape in your study.
 We’ll discuss common mis-steps and sources of variance in transcriptional data sets.
 You’ll also be introduced to the popular graphing package ggplot2, to graph the results of your PCA analysis.
 Lecture slides available here

-November 15th - You may have heard of a Hackathon before - an event that typically lasts several days and brings together people for a collaborative challenge in computer programming.
+Oct 3rd — You may have heard of a Hackathon before - an event that typically lasts several days and brings together people for a collaborative challenge in computer programming.
 Well, we don’t quite have time for a full Hackathon, so we’ll do a mad dash to the finish line instead.
 The class will be broken up into small groups.
 You’ll be emailed a problem at the start of class and each group will have two hours to come up with a solution using the tools and skills you’ve acquired in the course thus far.
 This is just in the spirit of learning and having fun.
-No grades will be given, but the first team to email me the correct solution wins a prize.
+No grades will be given, but the first team to post the correct answer on Slack will win a prize.
 Good luck!